MehdiKosaca1/data-analyst-case-study/README.md

 ---

 ### f) Strategic Recommendation
-**Question: Which one should you prioritize, and why?
+**Question**: Which one should you prioritize, and why?
 If you could only make one of these
 improvements:
 1. Run the temporary 10-day sale (from d)
 2. Add the new, permanent user source (from e/f)**